TICA & CFA Champion "Firecrystal Lord O Dance"

 This page was last updated on: July 6, 2023

 Red classic tabby & white male.
 Retired from breeding 2010

-All of my breeding cats have tested Negative for FeLV (feline leukemia virus) and FIV (Feline immunodeficiency virus)
+All of our Foundation cats tested Negative for FeLV (feline leukemia virus) and FIV (Feline immunodeficiency virus)

 Photos of past kittens (a few adults)

 Photos of adults (growing yet) which have went to their new homes.
 Are on the Happy Wegie Cats page

 A unique personality trait of the Norwegian Forest Cat.